dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 ```
 Here we have no guarantee of we are going to get, since it just a pointer and a length that we force to become a reference to type T. I this case we don't have any other way, since MememoryMap only know the concept of bytes.

+Rust have the ability to call directly into C files, and you also have the abiilty use most of by using the `libc`- libarary.
+This means we can access functions like `mlock` and `mlockall`.
+But again rust can garantee these functions so we need to use the "unsafe" keyword.

-Overall i believe rust is a great language for low level programming and it's safety and guarantees are great, but in some cases it run short when you are working directly on disk.
+Overall i believe rust is a great language for low level programming and it's safety and guarantees are great - and you can always tap into c.  but in some cases it run short when you are working directly on disk.